tristanpwdennis/bactocap/README.md

 ### Analysis

 Running the Rscript ```generate_bactocap_metadata.R``` will take the mapping output and parse it into a CSV containing sample metadata, mapping, duplicate and coverage information for anthrax and mycoplasma.
-Running ```bcanalysisfull.R``` in RStudio will generate plots and model output if run interactively.
+Running ```bcanalysisfull.R``` in RStudio will generate plots and tables in the *output* directory.
+Code and plots can be examined more closely in the ```anthrax_mycoplasma_bactocap.Rmd``` notebook.

 ### Pointers

-Annotations are located in the `ancillary` directory.
+Annotations and metadata are located in the `ancillary` directory.
 Reference genomes are contained in organism-specific directories under `datasets`